jvm-graphics-labs/jogl-samples/jogl-samples/src/tests/gl_440/README.md

 ### [gl-440-sampler-wrap](https://github.com/elect86/jogl-samples/blob/master/jogl-samples/src/tests/gl_440/Gl_440_sampler_wrap.java)

+* "Some features seem to live forgotten by all until someone realized: "Hey, we all support it now, let's put it in core".
+This is what happens to [`ARB_texture_mirror_clamp_to_edge`](https://www.opengl.org/registry/specs/ARB/texture_mirror_clamp_to_edge.txt) that has been promoted from [`EXT_texture_mirror_clamp`](https://www.opengl.org/registry/specs/EXT/texture_mirror_clamp.txt), itself promoted from [`ATI_texture_mirror_once`](https://www.opengl.org/registry/specs/ATI/texture_mirror_once.txt) and stripped down to one feature, a new wrap mode called `GL_MIRROR_CLAMP_TO_EDGE`.
+It looks like that `GL_MIRROR_CLAMP_TO_BORDER` has been removed because every vendor doesn't support it.
+A quick look at [glCapsViewer database](http://delphigl.de/glcapsviewer/gl_listreports.php) shows that AMD and NVIDIA support `EXT_texture_mirror_clamp` but not Intel.

+Ultimately, the GPU texture units will remain fixed function at least for the 10 years to come.
+This is because a texture unit gathers many texels but only outputs a single filtered sample.
+Sending all these texels to the shader units would cost too much transistors just to convoy them and it consumes a lot more local registers.
+Using the `fetchTexel` instruction it is possible to program even an anisotropic sampling but this is magnitude slower according to my experience. "
 * "As mentioned, what's expensive is not submitting draw calls but switching resources.
 With [`ARB_multi_bind`](https://www.opengl.org/registry/specs/ARB/multi_bind.txt) we can bind all the textures, all the buffers, all the texture images, all the samplers in one call, reducing the CPU overhead.
 I like the API because we no longer need the target parameter or selectors to bind a texture: